What Is Acupuncture?

 Does Acupuncture Hurt?

 Rarely!
 Acupuncture is not painful because acupuncture points are stimulated using very fine needles, almost as thin as a hair.
 Over 95% of patients are comfortable with acupuncture therapy.
 Due to the relaxation effect, some animals will fall asleep during acupuncture treatments.
-In general, sedation is not needed before an acupuncture treatment.
+In general, sedation is not needed before acupuncture treatment.

 What Physiological Affects Are Induced By Acupuncture?